Cristopher Moore

-Cristopher David Moore, known as Cris Moore, (born March 12, 1968 in New Brunswick, New Jersey) is an American computer scientist, mathematician, and physicist.
+Cristopher David Moore, known as Cris Moore, (born March 12, 1968, in New Brunswick, New Jersey) is an American computer scientist, mathematician, and physicist.
 He is resident faculty at the Santa Fe Institute, and was formerly a full professor at the University of New Mexico.
+He is an elected Fellow of the American Physical Society, the American Mathematical Society, and the American Association for the Advancement of Science.

 Biography

 Moore did his undergraduate studies at Northwestern University, graduating in 1986.
 He earned his Ph.D. in 1991 from Cornell University under the supervision of Philip Holmes.
 After postdoctoral studies at the Santa Fe Institute, he joined the institute as a research faculty member in 1998, and moved to the University of New Mexico in 2000 as an assistant professor.
 He received tenure there in 2005.
 In 2007 he became a research professor at the Santa Fe Institute again, while retaining his University of New Mexico affiliation, and in 2008 he was promoted to full professor at UNM.
 His primary appointment was in the Department of Computer Science, with a joint appointment in the UNM Department of Physics and Astronomy.
 In 2012, Moore left the University of New Mexico and became full-time resident faculty at the Santa Fe Institute.

-Moore has also served on the Santa Fe, New Mexico city council from 1994 to 2002, affiliated with the Green Party of New Mexico.
+Moore has also served on the Santa Fe, New Mexico, city council from 1994 to 2002, affiliated with the Green Party of New Mexico.